mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

 # Sigma protocols over prime-order groups {#sigma-protocol-group}

-The following sub-section present concrete instantiations of sigma protocols over prime-order elliptic curve groups.
+The following sub-section presents concrete instantiations of sigma protocols over prime-order elliptic curve groups.
 It relies on a prime-order elliptic-curve group as described in {{group-abstraction}}.

 Valid choices of elliptic curves can be found in {{ciphersuites}}.